 “Turn it off.”

-Part of me was tempted to spend the $9.99 to recreate the sweet morning visit from Peter Cottontail by using the Capture the Magic app but this year, I thought we’d done enough.
+Part of me was tempted to recreate the sweet morning visit from Peter Cottontail by using the Capture the Magic app but this year, I thought we’d done enough.

 How was your Easter Sunday?
 Passover?
 Do you have any yearly traditions that your kids love?
 Please share!